open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ![Add New Member](images/tg-planet-navigate-add-member.png)

-NOTE: Each PLANET system is unique; universal memberships do not exist.
+Note: Each Planet system is unique; universal memberships do not exist.
 If you become a member of a specific Nation or Community, you do not automatically become a member of any other existing Nations and Community.
 To become a member of another Nation or Community you must register with a new account.

 ### _What are the differences between Learners, Leaders, and Managers?_

-In the PLANET system, there are three different kinds of users: **Learners**, **Leaders**, and **Managers**.
+In the Planet system, there are three different kinds of users: **Learners**, **Leaders**, and **Managers**.

 **Learner** is the default user level when a person first joins.
 Each person continues to be a Learner regardless of additional responsibilities and roles.
 All Learners have access to standard and individualized user functionality.